-While we were all looking the other way, at the Master and the four-beat drum rhythm pulsing through his brain, it was Wilfred who would deliver the final injury that spelled the end for doctor 10.
-The Doctor seemed to have some inkling of his significance, yet at the same time an enormous respect for him.
+While we were all looking the other way, at the Master and the four-beat drum rhythm pulsing through his brain, it was Wilfred who would deliver the final blow that spelled the end for Doctor 10.
+The Doctor seemed to have some inkling of his significance, yet at the same time, an enormous amount of respect.

-When Wilf is finally stuck inside the vinvocci glass about to be radiated to death there is this heart-wrenching exchange between Wilf and the Doctor, as the Doctor realises Wilfred is the one who would knock four times.
-It’s all sarcasm and anger from the Doctor, but in the end he declares it an honour to save Wilfred’s life.
+When Wilf is finally stuck inside the vinvocci glass, about to be radiated to death, there is a heart-wrenching exchange between Wilf and the Doctor.
+The Doctor finally realises that Wilfred is the one who will knock four times.
+It’s all sarcasm and anger from the Doctor, but in the end he declares it an honour to save Wilfred’s life!